 \paragraph{Inject Domain Knowledge for Professional Experts:} In the realistic scenario, the HybridQA system should handle many domain-specific questions requiring specific knowledge.
-Injecting knowledge is an effective method to mitigate the lack of domain-specific knowledge \cite{yamada-etal-2020-luke} of the HybridQA task.
+Injecting knowledge effectively mitigates the lack of domain-specific knowledge \cite{yamada-etal-2020-luke} of the HybridQA task.
 However, domain knowledge requires a specific format explaining entities, like a knowledge base or Wikipedia page, which need much human involvement.
 A possible solution is to use a text-based web browsing environment \cite{nakano2021webgpt}, and another solution is to transfer a document to the knowledge with the QA system \cite{Chen2022QAIT}.
 The current methods first train a module with injection knowledge \cite{nararatwong-etal-2022-kiqa,Li-teal-2021-tsqa}, while this approach may ignore some information because the model does not know which knowledge will be used in the actual Q\&A. So to make better use of the domain knowledge, after receiving a question, the model retrieves the knowledge related to the question, like a paragraph in the corpus or a node in the knowledge base, and then concatenates it after the question as the model inputs.

-\paragraph{Data-Augmentation for Handling Data-Scarcity:} The current scale of HybridQA benchmarks is not large because of the labeling difficulty, which limits the capabilities of the current systems.
-Therefore, the data augmentation method \cite{li-etal-2022-DASurvey} can be used to automatically expand the data scale and ensure data quality.
-Data augmentation is an effective strategy to improve the performance of the system without modifying the structure \cite{li-etal-2022-DASurvey}, while it has not been systematically applied in the HybridQA task.
-A simple and effective method of data augmentation is to populate the templates with entities from the evidence \cite{yoran-etal-2022-turning}.
-Another method is to generate the questions based on the given answer and evidence using the seq-to-seq model \cite{chen2021open}.
-With augmentation data, the system can directly use it as train data.
-Considering the noise in this data, a more convenient method is to use it to pre-train the system with the specific pre-training task for the certain compatibility of HybridQA systems \cite{zhong-etal-2022-reasoning}.
+\paragraph{Data-Augmentation for Handling Data-Scarcity:} The current scales of HybridQA benchmarks are not large because of the labeling difficulty, which limits the performance of the current systems.
+Data augmentation is an effective strategy to improve the performance of the system by automatically expanding the data scale \cite{li-etal-2022-DASurvey}, while it has not been systematically applied in the HybridQA task.
+A simple but effective augmentation method is to populate the templates with entities from the evidence \cite{yoran-etal-2022-turning}.
+Another method is to generate the question based on the given answer and evidence with the seq-to-seq model \cite{chen2021open}.
+The augmentation data can be directly used as training data.
+Considering the noise in this data, a more convenient method is to design the pre-training tasks for specific compatibility of HybridQA systems \cite{zhong-etal-2022-reasoning}.